 - a written, signed document that sets out the responsibilities of the sponsoring organization, the participant and the host organization, and the terms and conditions of the assignment.

 - Outgoing participant ( participant en affectation à l'extérieur )

 - an employee from the core public administration on an Interchange Canada assignment to an outside private, public or not-for-profit sector organization.

 - Personal corporation ( corporation personnelle )

 - an organization that is solely or in part owned by the incoming participant, and that is incorporated or continued under the legislation in Canada or in another country.
 A sole proprietorship is not considered a corporation and therefore may not enter into an agreement under the Interchange Canada Program.

 1.1 A prospective Interchange Canada participant:

 - is an employee of a sponsoring organization, including a personal corporation, and remains an employee of that organization throughout the assignment;

-- has been an employee of the sponsoring organization, including a personal corporation, for a period of six months prior to the commencement of the assignment unless, due to exceptional circumstances, a shorter period of employment is approved by the Chief Human Resources Officer;
+- has been an employee of the sponsoring organization, including a personal corporation, for a period of at least six months prior to the commencement of the assignment unless, due to exceptional circumstances, a shorter period of employment is approved by the Chief Human Resources Officer;

 - has the competencies to meet the operational and organizational requirements of the assignment;